-From 2015–17, she served as director of the Hamilton Project at the Brookings Institution in Washington, D.C.
+From 2015–17, she served as director of the Hamilton Project at the Brookings Institution in Washington, D.C., and from September 2017 until July 2023, she was IPR's director.
 She is a research associate at the National Bureau of Economic Research, a nonresident senior fellow at the Brookings Institution, and a research associate at the Institute for Research on Poverty at the University of Wisconsin-Madison.
 She is an elected member of the National Academy of Education and the National Academy of Social Insurance.

 Schanzenbach, D. W., and M. Strain.
 Forthcoming.
 Employment effects of the Earned Income Tax Credit: Taking the long view.
 Tax Policy and the Economy.

 Schanzenbach, D. W. 2019.
 Exploring options to improve the Supplemental Nutrition Assistance Program (SNAP).
 The ANNALS of the American Academy of Political and Social Science, ed.
 R. Moffitt and J. Ziliak.
 686(1): 204–28.